Fasting for Improved Immunity

 And according to Connie, the results were well worth it, especially the unexpected benefits.

 So Connie’s depression was gone.
 But she wanted to lose more weight, and get back to her normally high energy levels.
-And since toxins like pesticides and drugs are stored in fat, I knew her health would improve if she lost some of those stubborn pounds.
+And since toxins like pesticides and drugs are stored in fat, I thought her health would improve if she lost some of those stubborn pounds.

 Here is what I recommended to Connie.